Encinal High School: Drama

 Encinal High School dramatic arts program was run by Robert Moorhead until his retirement in 2016.
 The drama department has performed Les Misérables, Hamlet, and The Sound of Music.
 In the spring of 2006 Encinal High performed Cats.
 In the winter of 2007, Encinal High School performed Twelve Angry Men.
 In 2008 they performed Angels in America.
 They were the first high school to do so.
 They also performed Carousel.
 In 2009 they became one of the first schools in the country to perform the school edition of Rent.
 In 2010 they performed the classic musical West Side Story.
 In 2011 they performed their version of Seussical, a Dr. Seuss musical.
 In 2012 they performed the classic musical Anything Goes.
 In 2013 they performed a high school version of the musical Hair, although without the nudity of the traditional version.
 In 2014 they performed the musical Hairspray.
 In 2015 they performed In the Heights.
 In 2016 they performed Annie.

+The TV show MythBusters sometimes used the school's facilities in its experiments, including the pool and football field.
+In December 2009 President Obama posed for a photo with Jamie Hyneman and Adam Savage from the show while holding an Encinal Jets hooded sweatshirt.
+Hyneman's spouse Eileen Walsh was a teacher at the school.